Special Access Instructions (e.g. Newspapers, Popular Websites, etc.)

 J

-John Seguin posted 14 days ago Admin
+John Seguin posted 8 months ago Admin

 Thanks for both replies!
 The change that Nancy is highlighting (from Login In to Account) may be significant.
 Thanks to both for explaining the "group access" concept.
 I have a personal NYT account and it seems to do the same thing (change from Login to Account) but then of course when I login it shows my sub type rather than the "group access".
 I think this may still be enough to research to see if this concept I'm envisioning would work here as well but I have other databases in mind as well (some libraries only have u/p access to JSTOR for example).
 Thanks again for the feedback and examples both!